 Four Main Types of Workers’ Compensation Benefits

-Workers’ compensation benefits generally fall into one of four main categories.
+A Georgia workers’ compensation lawyer will generally represent claims that fall into one of four main categories.
 These include:

 - Medical care